 The sole objective of writing a resume is to pique the reader’s interest so that you get an interview.
-Shift the focus away from telling everything about yourself.
-Focus instead on things that will make them believe you can help their company.
+Shift the focus away from telling the employer everything about yourself.
+Instead, focus on things that will make them believe you can help their company.
 Differentiate yourself from the crowd.

 A chronological resume must contain (in this order):

 Where appropriate, you may also add:

 - Technical skills

 Write a Resume for Canada — General Pointers:

 - A resume is a tool to get you an interview, not a thorough work history document.
 When you write a resume for Canada, concentrate on presenting the reader the highlights, not every detail.
 The interview is the time to go into detail.

 - Use a professional resume template.

 - Your resume is the single most important tool to make an impression on employers.
 If you get bored preparing and reading your resume, then so will your potential employer.
 Sell yourself to potential employers, who tend to quickly scan this document.
 Typically, the reader will spend less than a minute browsing your resume, so make it interesting.